lilsickdude/Steam-Idle-Games/README.md

 # HOW TO USE

 1. Download IdleMaster and log in on your steam account.
-2. Download SteamIdleGames and put the bat file in IdleMaster folder.
+2. Download SteamIdleGames and put the .bat file in IdleMaster folder.
 3. Run the .BAT file
 4. Inserit ID Game that you want to idle
 5. Done!